Current Issues

 Housing

 This is the most urgent issue that inflates the cost of everything in our community from groceries to childcare.
 Years of half measures have resulted in a critical housing shortage.
-We need to increase dense housing developments along our transit corridors by reducing zoning restrictions, streamlining permit and design approvals, and eliminate parking minimums.
+We need to increase dense housing developments along our transit corridors by reducing zoning restrictions, streamlining permit and design approvals, and eliminating parking minimums.
 Rent, childcare, a beer at the local bar, groceries, even your energy and internet bills could stabilize with significant amounts of new, dense housing.
-And we must lead on this at the local level, if not Richmond will continue to step in and override local decision-making.
+And we must lead on this at the local level, if not, Richmond will continue to step in and override local decision-making.

 Transit